a-vassily/resilience-workflow-platform/docs/architecture-and-runbook.md

 This document describes the current repository architecture, the end-to-end data flow, and the exact steps to run the prototype locally.

+THIS IS A PROOF OF CONCEPT TO RUN LOCALLY.
+DO NOT RUN ON A SERVER, DO NOT EXPOSE THE URLs ON THE NETWORK OR THE INTERNET.
+YOU WILL BE HACKED.
+YOU HAVE BEEN WARNED.

 ## 1. What this project is

 This repository is a local prototype for a resilience workflow platform that: